 Private 3-bedroom house for rent in Brodhead.
 Call 608-558-4474.

 More lodging is available in Janesville and Beloit, both about 30 minutes east.

 MISCELLANEOUS ITEMS & FAQs

-- There are showers and bathrooms available in the main chapter building.
-Enter at the back of the building.
+- There are showers and bathrooms available in the main chapter building both in back and in the main room.
 First come, first served.
 Please help to keep them clean.
 Porta-potties are scattered around the airport.